 Snack will not be provided.
 Please send in one healthy snack with a drink and a lunch with a drink.
 Please let us know if your child has any allergies.
-Classrooms will limit celebrations (i.e. holidays) that involve food during the school day to no more than one party per classroom per month.
+Classrooms will limit celebrations (i.e. holidays) that involve food.
+Students may bring in a special treat at times if the teacher has made plans for the celebration but NO OUTSIDE FOOD (from home or store bought) should be brought in to share.